dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

 example, you may have:

 -  a cluster of 100 route reflectors connected in a full mesh
--  a network of 100,000 {{site.prodname}} Docker nodes
+-  a network of 100,000 {{site.tseeprodname}} Docker nodes
--  each {{site.prodname}} Docker node is connected to two or three different Route Reflectors.
+-  each {{site.tseeprodname}} Docker node is connected to two or three different Route Reflectors.

 ### Configuring a node-specific Route Reflector peering